levyjm/binja_r2dec/README.md

 ### Requirements

-You must have radare2, r2dec, and r2pipe installed.
+You must have radare2, r2dec, r2pipe, and pygments installed.
 Details on installing radare2 can be found [here](https://github.com/radare/radare2) and details on installing r2dec [here](https://github.com/wargio/r2dec-js).

-Then to install r2pipe, run:
+Then to install r2pipe and pygments (python libraries), run:

 ```
-$ pip install r2pipe --user
+$ pip install -r requirements.txt --user
 ```

 Lastly, once radare2 is installed, you must make sure `radare2` is in Binary Ninja's `PATH`.
 I've commented out two lines in the `__init__.py` file that you can edit to fix this issue.